Kombucha: Commercialization

-Prior to 2015, some commercially available kombucha brands were found to contain alcohol content exceeding this threshold, sparking the development of new testing methods.
 With rising popularity in developed countries in the early 21st century, kombucha sales increased after it was marketed as an alternative to beer and other alcoholic drinks in restaurants and pubs.

-According to the market research firm Grand View Research, kombucha had a global market size of  billion as of 2019, and this is expected to grow to  billion by 2030.
+According to the market research firm Grand View Research, kombucha had a global market size of  billion as of 2019 and has been expected to grow to  billion by 2030.

 Etymology and terminology

 The etymology of kombucha is uncertain, but it is believed to be a misapplied loanword from Japanese.
 English speakers may have confused the Japanese word konbucha with 'black tea mushroom' (紅茶キノコ, kōcha kinoko), popularized around 1975.
 In Japanese, the term 'kelp tea' (昆布茶, konbu-cha) refers to a kelp tea made with konbu (an edible kelp from the family Laminariaceae) and is a completely different beverage from the fermented tea usually associated with kombucha elsewhere in the world.

 Merriam-Webster's Dictionary suggests kombucha in English arose from misapplication of Japanese words like konbucha, kobucha 'tea made from kelp', konbu, from kobu 'kelp', + cha 'tea'.
 The American Heritage Dictionary notes the term might have originated from the observation that the gelatinous film of kombucha resembled seaweed.
 The first known use in the English language of the word appeared in the British Chemical Abstracts in 1928.

 In Chinese, kombucha was historically known as hǎibǎo (海寶 (海宝, sea treasure)), derived from the SCOBY's resemblance to a jellyfish, and wèibǎo (胃寶 (胃宝, stomach treasure)), referring to its perceived medicinal benefits.
 Today, it is commonly called hóngchá jūn (紅茶菌 (红茶菌, red tea fungus)), a term based on the Japanese kōcha kinoko.
+In Taiwan, it is more commonly known as kāngpǔ chá (康普茶), a term based on the English name.